Tanuj602/FinanceProjectAutomation/README.md

 Brokerage data is siloed by design.
 Each institution exports a different format, uses different field names, and structures its PDFs differently.
 The core challenge is the same one faced by any financial data platform: ingest from heterogeneous sources, normalize to a common schema, and make the unified data queryable by non-technical operators.

 The AI layer demonstrates that LLMs become genuinely useful for financial decision-making when grounded in proprietary data — not when asked to answer from training data alone.
+The alert system closes the loop: the pipeline doesn't just produce a report, it watches the portfolio and surfaces what matters.

 ---